whosonfirst/whosonfirst-properties/properties/wof.md

 A hash containing identifiers from other data sources.
 See also: [other people's concordances](https://github.com/whosonfirst/tools-other-peoples-concordances)

+## concordances_alt

+A dictionary of lists, used if a record has more than one identifier for a single data source.
+Contains identifiers not present in the `wof:concordances` property.

 ## controlled

 A list of Who's On First properties that should be assumed to have been edited by an actual human and should not be updated by automated processes.
 For example: